t27/carla-scenic-data-collector/README.md

 Prerequisites(Ubuntu 20.04/18.04)

-1. Install [Carla 0.9.9.4](https://github.com/carla-simulator/carla/releases/tag/0.9.9) ([direct download](https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.9.4.tar.gz)) (newer versions should work too, but the code is tested with 0.9.9.4)
+1. Install ~~[Carla 0.9.9.4](https://github.com/carla-simulator/carla/releases/tag/0.9.9) ([direct download](https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.9.4.tar.gz)) (newer versions should work too, but the code is tested with 0.9.9.4)~~ As of July 2021, the system is updated to use [Carla 0.9.11](https://github.com/carla-simulator/carla/releases/tag/0.9.11) ([direct link](https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.11.tar.gz))
     1. Use the tar.gz instead of the `apt` method to ensure we can access the carla/PythonAPI folder without changing too many permissions
 2. Python environment
     1. Python 3.8